eficode-academy/codeascode/Aarhus-Instructions.md

 **TODO**

-## Iteration two - Pretested Integration
+## Iteration two

-Add [pre-tested integration](https://wiki.jenkins-ci.org/display/JENKINS/Pretested+Integration+Plugin) for your build.
+Setup your build job to poll Github for changes.

-## Iteration three - actually implement Roman Numerals
+## Iteration three - start implementing Roman Numerals

 We need a `go` web service that when we hit the `/roman/<number>` url it will return the roman numeral representation of it.